Masao-Taketani/LocalAgentLaboratory/README.md

 #### [Tip #3] 🤖 Qwen2.5-72B-Instruct for non-coding and DeepSeek-R1-Distill-Llama-70B for coding phases! 🤖

-Also as far as I've experimented, `Qwen2.5-72B-Instruct` follows given instructions very well if the phases are non-coding, but not so much for coding phases.
+Also as far as I've experimented, `Qwen2.5-72B-Instruct` follows given instructions very well if the phases are non-coding, but not so much for coding ones.
 On the other hand, `DeepSeek-R1-Distill-Llama-70B` does good job when it comes to coding, but sometimes does not correctly follow non-coding instructions.
 Those are the things that I've found so far.
 So, if things don't work out for your case, please try this tip.
-By the way, the best configuration I've found when it comes to model selections, it is written [here](config.json#L26).
+By the way, as for the best configuration I've found when it comes to model selections, it is written [here](config.json#L26).

 -----